Predictive Inference Based on Markov Chain Monte Carlo Output: Economic data example

+We conduct Bayesian inference via a Gibbs sampler, for which we give details in Appendix \ref{app:implementation}.
+Let $\theta_i$ denote the complete set of latent states and model parameters at iteration $i$ of the Gibbs sampler.
+Conditional on $\theta_i$, the predictive distribution under the model in \eqref{eq:ms} is Gaussian with mean $\mu_i = \mu(\theta_i)$ and standard deviation $\sigma_i = \sigma(\theta_i)$, where we suppress time and forecast horizon for simplicity.
 At each forecast origin date $t = 1, \ldots, T = 74$, we produce 10\,000 burn-in draws, and use 40\,000 draws post burn-in.
 We construct $16$ parallel chains in this way.
 The (time-averaged) mean score of a given approximation method, based on $m$ MCMC draws within chain $c = 1, \ldots, 16$, is

 where $\hat{F}_{m, c, t}$ is the probabilistic forecast at time $t$.
 The variation of $\bar{\myS}_{m, c}$ across chains $c$ is due to differences in random seeds.
 From a pragmatic perspective, a good approximation method should be such that the values $(\bar{\myS}_{m, c})_{c=1}^{16}$ are small and display little variation.